jsun-dot/Orca-Discord-Bot/README.md

 ### CI

-Main branch protection is now backed by a GitHub Actions workflow and `CODEOWNERS`.
+Branch protection is backed by a GitHub Actions workflow and `CODEOWNERS`.

-The CI runs on every PR and push to `main`:
+The CI runs on every PR and push to `main` and `staging`:

 1. Compiles all Python sources (`main.py` and `src/orca_bot`)
+2. Lints with ruff
+3. Type checks with mypy
-2. Runs the full test suite (`pytest`)
+4. Runs the full test suite (`pytest`)

 Before opening a PR, verify locally with: